 This is an entry for an article and another for a book; these are by far the most common

 types.
-Each database entry type starts with @
+Each database entry type starts with @, as shown, and all of the

 information then sits within a brace pair.